GuillaumeGibert/swooz/README.md

 Description :
 -------------

-SWoOZ is a software platform written in C++ used for behavioral experiments based on interactions between people and robots or 3D avatars.
+SWoOz is a software platform written in C++ used for behavioral experiments based on interactions between people and robots or 3D avatars.

 Links :